Chart Color Schemes

 Cranley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that could affect this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects that may impact this region.
 Notable ones include New Toowoomba Hospital, Kearney West Estate, Toowoomba Fairways Country Club Retirement Village, and Palm Lake Resort Toowoomba.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.